7db9a/homegrown-content-addressable-filesystem/README.md

 Can you hobble together a content addressable media file system with open-source tools 'just laying around'?
 Yes, you can!

+This solution doesn't scale, but it works for me as a single user.

 To get right to it, go straight to [Setup](#setup).

 #### Git